umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/CONTRIBUTING.md

 Let’s go through each of these properties…

-**<code>Type </code></strong>can be one of the following:
+* Type: can be one of the following:

-* section - examples include: “Content”, “Media”
+  * section - examples include: `Content`, `Media`
   * dashboard - a view within a section.
 Examples include: the welcome dashboard
   * propertyEditorUI
   * editorView
   * propertyAction
   * tree
   * editor
   * treeItemAction

-**<code>Alias </code></strong>is the unique key used to identify this item.
+* Alias: is the unique key used to identify this item.

-**<code>Name </code></strong>is the human-readable name for this item.
+* Name: is the human-readable name for this item.

-ElementName - this is the customElementName declared on the element at the top of the file i.e
+* ElementName: this is the customElementName declared on the element at the top of the file i.e

 ```typescript
 @customElement('umb-dashboard-published-status')
 ```

-**<code>Loader </code></strong>references a function call to import the file that the element is declared within
+* Loader: references a function call to import the file that the element is declared within

-**<code>Meta </code></strong>allows us to reference additional data - in our case we can specify the section that our dashboard will sit within, the pathname that will be displayed in the url and the weight of the section
+* Meta: allows us to reference additional data - in our case we can specify the section that our dashboard will sit within, the pathname that will be displayed in the url and the weight of the section

-### API mock handlers
+## API mock handlers

-Running the app with “npm run dev”, you will quickly notice the API requests turn into 404 errors.
+Running the app with `npm run dev`, you will quickly notice the API requests turn into 404 errors.
 In order to hit the API, we need to add a mock handler to define the endpoints which our dashboard will call.
 In the case of the Published Cache Status section, we have a number of calls to work through.
 Let’s start by looking at the call to retrieve the current status of the cache:

 ![alt_text](images/image2.png "image_tooltip")

-From the existing functionality, we can see that this is a string message that is received as part of a `GET`request from the server.
+From the existing functionality, we can see that this is a string message that is received as part of a `GET` request from the server.

 So to define this, we must first add a handler for the Published Status called `published-status.handlers.ts` within the mocks/domains folder.
 In this file we will have code that looks like the following: